 The American Chuck Wagon Association started out as a small group of Old West enthusiasts and has expanded to world wide association preserving the American past through competitions, demonstrations, charity and school events and other venues.

 Our work is funded by sponsorships (see the power point presentation shown below-right); donations, honorariums and memorials; cookbook, note card & cap sales in our General Store (go shopping), as well as membership dues.

 The Association also periodically honors an outstanding young cook with the Rookie of the Year award.

 In addition, the ACWA offers a scholarship (read more) to selected individuals each year.
 If interested, download an application here.
-For the 2012-2013 school year, ACWA was proud to award two scholarships.
-2012-13 Scholarship Winners chosen
+Scholarship recipients for the upcoming school year are Clell Swanson, Canton, SD, and Ty Robertson, Granbury, TX.

 Want to take home some of that authentic, Old West taste and style?
 Now you can with ACWA Cookbooks, beautiful note cards and caps!

 Many of our members offer catering services.
 Check out the link above to contact one of them about bringing some of the finest chuck wagon cooking to your next event.